 NMU works hard to place students in courses that are appropriate for their skill levels.
 Some decisions are based on admission data while others are based on test scores.
 Read the information below to learn more about placement and placement exams.

-Students admitted into the Probation Program will take the AccuPlacer and DRP placement tests at Orientation to determine which course is most appropriate.
-If you have questions about the Probation Program Placement procedure, please contact Mark Dellangelo at at 906-227-2283 or e-mail firstname.lastname@example.org.
+If you have questions about the placement procedure, please contact Mark Dellangelo at 906-227-2283 or e-mail email@example.com.

 Students who are interested in taking a foreign language course at NMU and have taken a foreign language course prior to attending NMU should take the online placement exam.
 If you are placed into a 102 or higher language course, call the Department of Modern Languages and Literatures at 906-227-2940 or e-mail firstname.lastname@example.org to get information about how to register for the appropriate course at orientation.